parsec82/Arch-Aur-Updater-Script/README.md

 - Checks for new script version on GitHub
 - Supports `--check`, `--all`, `--no-color`, `--compact`, `--full`, `--help/-h` flags
 - Handles pacman lock file: aborts if `/var/lib/pacman/db.lck` exists
+- All output, prompts and notifications are in English

 ### Usage